 - 2 to 4 chipotle peppers from a can of chipotle peppers in adobo sauce

 - small pinch cloves

 - 1 lime, halved and quartered, Cilantro, Jalapeno, Salsa, Pickled Red Onion as desired for garnish

 Check the chicken for doneness.
 Depending on the size and shape of the chicken, the amount of cooking time may vary.
 If not completely cooked, bring pressure back up and cook for an additional three to five minutes.
-Again, allow to go to the warm setting and let the pressure release naturally.

-When a spoon is through the chicken mixture, it should be dry enough that it leaves a trail that doesn’t fill in immediately.
-If necessary, moisten a bit with the reserved juices or if too moist, simmer gently for a few minutes.
+When a spoon is run through the chicken mixture, it should be dry enough that it leaves a trail that doesn’t fill in immediately.
+If necessary, moisten a bit with the reserved juices or if too moist, simmer gently for a few more minutes.

 Taste for seasoning and add more of the Chipotle, vinegar, salt and/or spices if desired.

 Note: You’ll likely end up with about a cup and a half of juices left over.
 These make a great base, along with chicken broth, for Tortilla Soup.

 I’ll be posting this recipe at Fiesta Friday.
 If you’re a food blogger, join in – Angie has a great group of bloggers joining her every week.
 If you’re just visiting, click on the link and see all the best of the Fiesta Friday food bloggers this week!

 I’m proud to announce that I was featured with this recipe on Fiesta Friday!